KotapatiShyamsundar/KotapatiShyamsundar/README.md

 - 🔭 I’m currently working on Web-Development.
 - 🌱 I’m currently learning  React using JS.
 - 👯 I’m looking to collaborate on google
-- 🤔 I’m looking for help with Java script.
+- 🤔 I’m looking for help with Java script and react js.
 - 💬 Ask me about web-developingf using Html,CSS and Js
 - 📫 How to reach me: Gmail: shyamsundarkotapati@gmail.com
 - 😄 Pronouns: Shyam